Skip to content

 • Location: 335 Smith Street, Chinatown

-• Must-Try Dishes: Liao Fan Hong Kong Soya Sauce Chicken Rice & Noodle (Michelin Star), Zhong Guo La Mian Xiao Long Bao, Jia Ji Mei Shi (fried bee hoon).
+• Must-Try Dishes: Liao Fan Hong Kong Soya Sauce Chicken Rice & Noodle, Zhong Guo La Mian Xiao Long Bao, Jia Ji Mei Shi (fried bee hoon).

 5. Tekka Centre